Information for school and college visitors

 We are generally not open to the public.
 See our visitor information page for more details.

 If there is a particular resource that you need and cannot otherwise get hold of, contact our Welcome Desk for details on how to apply for a visitor's ticket.
 We will consider applications on an individual basis.
 You may need to provide a supporting letter from your school or college.
 Students from Bradford College must ask the College Director of Learning Resources to apply to us on their behalf.

-Pupils wishing to use our Management and Law Resource Centre at Emm Lane also need to apply for a visitor's ticket via the J. B. Priestley Library Welcome Desk.
+Pupils wishing to use our Management and Law Library at Emm Lane also need to apply for a visitor's ticket via the J. B. Priestley Library Welcome Desk.
 Further details for potential visitors to MLRC may be obtained by contacting Ellie Clement, the Librarian for Management and Law, via email.

 Our Special Collections include the J. B. Priestley Archive, Bradford history and many other unique resources.
 Students interested in using Special Collections should contact the Special Collections team directly.